 To make sure you are the sole person that can look at data about your site, go back to General and go to the bottom of the page.
 Change the access setting to collaborators only.
 Click the mobile box for viewing on mobile devices and the box below to allow your site to be shared on other sites.

 Add a Comments Section

-To create a social environment within you google site you can turn on a comment function to allow viewers of your site to leave comments.
-By default this function is left off until activated.
-Also note that only authenticated users within your google suite can comment on your site.
-So if you are creating a site though you organizational platform only users within that platform will able to comment.
-To add the comment section go to Settings→Page Setting, then click the allow comments and save.
+To create a social environment within your Google Site you can turn on a comment function to allow viewers of your site to leave comments.
+By default, this function is left off until activated.
+Also, note that only authenticated users within your google suite can comment on your site.
+So, if you are creating a site through your organizational platform only users within that platform will be able to comment.
+To add a comment section, go to Settings→Page Setting, then click allow comments and save.

 Now you can add some more content and start sharing your site.
 Cheers!

 This content was accurate and true to the best of the author’s knowledge at the time of publication but may be out of date.
 The information contained in this article may not reflect current policies, laws, technology, or data.

 Joshua Crowder (author) from Tampa, FL on February 27, 2018:

 Your welcome.
 If your not exactly a niche writer this could help you look like one.

 Alexander James Guckenberger from Maryland, United States of America on February 27, 2018: